 When a child experiences symptoms that may indicate a stroke, rapid and thorough evaluation by a pediatrician or neurologist is essential to initiate treatment quickly and lower the risk of long-term problems.

-Imaging studies of the brain and blood vessels, such as magnetic resonance imaging (MRI) are essential for diagnosis.
+Imaging studies of the brain and blood vessels, such as magnetic resonance imaging (MRI) or computed tomography (CT), are essential for diagnosis.

 Additional testing to find the cause of the stroke may include:

 - catheter angiogram (a thin, flexible tube is inserted into blood vessels, contrast is injected, and X-rays are used to take pictures of the arteries and veins in the brain)

 echocardiogram (an ultrasound of the heart)

 Your child may need to see other specialists to help identify the cause of the stroke, including intensive care doctors, hematologists (specialists in blood disorders), neurologists, neurosurgeons, interventional radiologists and rehabilitation doctors (specialists in rehabilitation to recover function after stroke).